 Each DataCamp course has an associated GitHub repo.
-We use the README in each course repo as the course blueprint or course spec, as we often call them.
-The course spec is used to plan a course during the course design phase and is used as a reference during course development.
-The following gives a brief explanation of the Course README and its section.
-Each section is linked to a longer and more in-depth article on that step of the course spec.
+The README in each course repo is used as the course blueprint or course spec.
+During the course design phase, the course spec is used to plan the course, and it will also be referenced throughout course development.
+The following gives a brief explanation of the Course README and its sections.
+Each section contains links to longer and more in-depth articles on each step.

 Step 1: Brainstorming

 The initial step of the course design process is to have the instructor think about all the things their course could be.
 This step is meant to get ideas written down and all of the ideas written in this step will not necessarily be included in the final course.

 Step 2: Who Is This Course for?